Invitation to attend Beis Din / Din Torah

 If one receives a request to attend a Din Torah, even if it is received from a Beis Din that is not Kavuah, one should respond respectfully and promptly and follow the Beis Din’s procedural instructions.
 That Beis Din is obliged and empowered by Halacha to ensure that the request for a Din Torah is fulfilled.
 It is also their responsibility to assure that a Beis Din is constituted efficiently and according to Halachic principles.
 If the Beis Din is of the opinion that a party’s dayan of choice is unfit to serve that role, they can disallow him.
 If a reasonable panel cannot be efficiently set up according to Halachic principles, the Beis Din could then halachicly insist that the matter be heard before them.
 If a party refuses, a Ksav Siruv (a bill of refusal) or a Heter Arko’os (Halachic permission to attend secular court also known as Nesinas Reshus) may be issued.

 Ideally the hearing should take place face-to-face.
-Where this is difficult, the parties can agree to have their dispute heard before a tribunal over video conferencing, over the telephone or even via email.
+Where this is difficult, the parties can agree to have their dispute heard before a Rov or tribunal by video conference, over the telephone or even by email.

-If you’ve received a Hazmono and require halachic guidance, you can send us an email.
+If you’ve received a Hazmono and require halachic guidance, please send us an email.

-If you wish to invite someone to a Din Torah, you can either email them and CC the Beis Din or you can have the Beis Din email the other party on your behalf.
-For the Beis Din to do this, it would require:
+To invite someone to a Din Torah, you can invite the other party yourself (you should copy the Beis Din into all correspondence) or you can have the Beis Din email the other party on your behalf.
+For details, please see here.